annaesvensson/yellow-help/1-en/how-to-customise-languages.md

 ## Single language mode

+All [language settings](how-to-change-the-system#language-settings) are stored in file `system/extensions/yellow-language.ini`.
+You can change this file as you like and also add your own language settings, for example image captions.
+Your changes will not be overwritten when the website is updated.

 The default language is defined the [system settings](how-to-change-the-system#system-settings) in file `system/extensions/yellow-system.ini`.
 A different language can be defined in the [page settings](how-to-change-the-system#page-settings) at the top of each page, for example `Language: en`.

 An English page: